CUSP-NYU/RCF/README.md

 The structure of the workspace folder is as follows:
 ```
 ./
-├── datamarts/
-├── export/
+├── datamarts/                 # Read only data : provided by the project data owner, The data owner can upload data in this location with the help of cusp.it@nyu.edu. team can read and use this data
+├── export/                    # Read only exportable if needed (request to be sent to cusp.it@nyu.edu)
 └── workspace/
-    ├── <YOUR_CUSP_ID>/        # Individual team member's folders for working, testing, and experimenting.
-Others do not have access.
-    ├── share/                 # Shared folder storing data, working scripts, documentation, and official project outputs.
+    |   ├── share/             # Shared folder storing data, working scripts, documentation, and official project outputs.
-    │   ├── data/              # Raw data; DO NOT MODIFY or REMOVE files.
+    │   ├── data/              # Shareable data
-    │   │   └── CUSP/
+    │   │   └── CUSP/          # Data Related to CUSP projects
     │   ├── documentation/     # Documents, articles, technical documentation, etc.
     │   │   └── articles/
     │   ├── figures/           # Figures for presentations, publishing, etc.
     │   ├── output/            # Processed data for analysis.
     │   └── scripts/           # Working scripts intended to be shared with the team.
 ```
+Note : The tree structure below share folder is only a suggestion , Team can create their own structure